Wholesaling is one of the most popular strategies for new investors to get involved with because it can be done with limited funds and experience.

 My Problem With Wholesaling

 Now, that’s something you don’t hear the gurus say often.
-In fact, most of the real estate gurus and trainers encourage people to start with wholesaling because it’s so easy, and it can be done with no money down!
+In fact, most real estate gurus and trainers encourage people to start with wholesaling.
+It’s so easy, and it can be done with no money down, after all!

 But here’s my beef: most wholesalers fail because it’s hard.